Ranvir Shah: Rambhaba Charitable Trust

+Ashraya Trust

 Shah is a Trustee of Ashraya, a non-government organization that creates awareness and helps prevent child sexual abuse.
 Ashraya was born out of a deep concern for children of any group who are being sexually abused, as well as adult survivors who are grappling with past trauma.
 To further this mission, Ashraya conducts regular workshops at schools, colleges and corporates with an intergenerational group of students, teachers and parents.
 Through Ashraya, a network of counselors are available for survivors who may want to resolve the issue of child sexual abuse.
 To date, Ashraya has conducted approximately 100 workshops all over the city, in the municipality and private schools.
 It also works with the Police Training School sensitizing the new sub-inspectors on the topic of child abuse.

 Citizens run trust

 Ranvir Shah is the main trustee of the Citizen's Run Trust.
 For the past 16 years, it has seen the events grow in stature, in its capacity to spread awareness and impact lives positively.

-The Citizens Run Trust was launched to extend financial support to deserving NGOs who undertake the welfare of various destitute, socially, economically as well as physically and mentally retarded and disadvantaged children and the aged men and women.
+The Citizens Run Trust was launched to extend financial support to deserving NGOs who undertake the welfare of various destitute, socially, economically as well as physically and intellectually disabled and disadvantaged children and the aged men and women.
 In order to mobilize funds for this social cause, the Citizens Run Trust has been organizing a cross-city run every year since 1996 in which people from different milieux in Chennai participate.
 This is to create awareness among the citizens about these NGOs.